 - Snorkel and scuba dive* incredible reefs on a private day cruise in the Thai Gulf Coast

-- Grab a bargain at Khao San Rd in Bangkok
+- Practice your cross-cultural skills while you shop for souvenirs at Khao San Rd in Bangkok

 - Savor the best Laotian, Vietnamese, Cambodia, and Thai food you will ever eat!